I Know How Risky Sunbeds Are, So Why Can’t I Quit Them?

 Why do we think a tan makes us more attractive?

-Dr. Ravi Gill, a practitioner psychologist at Smart Mind Health, says that beauty ideals such as ‘tanned equals attractive’ can override our instinct for self-protection: “This is due to powerful social and psychological influences,” says Dr. Gill.
-Adding, “From a young age, we’re exposed to messages — through media, peers and culture — that link tanned skin with attractiveness, status, and health.
-Over time, these ideas are internalized and tied to our self-worth and identity.”
+Dr Ravi Gill, a practitioner psychologist at Smart Mind Health, says that beauty ideals such as ‘tanned equals attractive’ can override our instinct for self-protection: “This is due to powerful social and psychological influences,” says Dr Gill.
+Adding, “From a young age, we’re exposed to messages — through media, peers and culture — that link tanned skin with attractiveness, status and health.
+Over time, these ideas are internalised and tied to our self-worth and identity.”

 AdvertisementADVERTISEMENT